Servant of the People Season 4 Release Date, Cast, Plot, and Everything You Need to Know - TheNewsTrace

 Vasya is in jail at the start of Season 3 after losing against Dmitry Surikov.
 Since imprisoning the opposition is a prevalent practise in various nations,

-However, his companions on either side the fence are still thinking about him when Serhey and others approach the Europeans to request that they conduct an inspection of the jail.
+However, his companions on the opposite side of the border fence are still thinking about him when Serhey and others approach the Europeans to request that they conduct an inspection of the jail.

 Vasya was placed in what seemed to be a hotel that was attached to the jail in order for the Ukrainians to maintain their good status with the Europeans.